rafewenger/cse2122/lecture/template-function.markdown

 Function templates can be used to perform the same operation on different objects.
-For instance, the following function template adds (dx,dy) to an objects x and y locations.
+For instance, the following function template adds (dx,dy) to an object's x and y locations.
 {% highlight cpp %}
 template <typename T1, typename T2>
 void translate(const T1 dx, const T1 dy,